dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T62: Parenting quality should not be judged by sexual orientation.
+### T62: The ability to provide a nurturing environment for a child is more important than parents' sexual orientation.

 |Support|
 |---|